aherbert/gdsc-smlm/docs/analysis_plugins.rst

    * - Separate plots
      - If ``true`` then use a separate plot for each time delay, otherwise show all on the same plot.

+   * - Plot max r
+     - The initial limit for the maximum distance on the plot x-axis.
+Set to zero to ignore and use the full data limit.
+Note the plot can be rescaled after display to show the entire range of data with the plot ``More >>`` options.

 Output
 ~~~~~~